openflighthpc/docs.openflighthpc.org/docs/docs/hpc-on-k8s/longhorn.md

 ```

 !!! note
-    Sometimes open-iscsi is not installed on the nodes, so we can run below command to install on rhel and debian based systems.
+    Sometimes `open-iscsi` is not installed on the nodes, so we can run below command to install on red hat and debian based systems.

     ```bash
-    # rhel based systems
+    # red hat based systems
     sudo dnf install iscsi-initiator-utils
     sudo systemctl start iscsid
     sudo systemctl enable iscsid